pmean/build-website/text/07/DiagnosticTalk.md

 - Diagnostic testing
 output: html_document
 ---
-I\'m giving a talk for the [American College of Allergy, Asthma, and Immunology](http://www.acaai.org/) with the title \"Use of diagnostic tests for making clinical decisions.\" Here\'s an abstract of this talk:
+I'm giving a talk for the [American College of Allergy, Asthma, and Immunology](http://www.acaai.org/) with the title "Use of diagnostic tests for making clinical decisions."
+Here's an abstract of this talk:

-\"Not all diagnostic tests are created equal.
+"Not all diagnostic tests are created equal.
 Some are so bad that they cause more harm than good.
 After reviewing the general formulas for sensitivity and specificity, I will outline the five phases of research for development of a diagnostic test proposed by Margaret Pepe.
 I will